PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-06-20 06:35:08
+Last updated: 2024-06-20 06:35:41
-Random Quote: All I can do is wait... for the cancer to come back. - Skyler White
+Random Quote: Well, maybe this isn't a breakup.
+Maybe this is two friends getting back together. - Robin Scherbatsky